WIKA-Group/javascript_parsers/docs/contributors/schemas.md

 - Import `InferOutput` from Valibot (for example `type PEWTULIP2DataMessageUplinkOutput = v.InferOutput<...>`).
 These aliases are the types that codec handlers and parser generics consume.
 - Expect some friction: when schemas involve large unions, TypeScript can struggle with inference.
 It is acceptable to cast at the point of use, but keep casts narrow (for example `as PEWTULIP2ProcessAlarmsData[number]`) so you do not erase safety for the rest of the pipeline.
+- **Complex Schemas & Inference Limits**: For highly complex schemas (like TULIP3's full uplink union), TypeScript may hit call stack limits when inferring the output type directly from the schema object.
+In these cases, it is necessary to construct the output type manually from the constituent child schemas (e.g., `type Output = v.InferOutput<typeof Child1> | v.InferOutput<typeof Child2>`) and cast the schema factory return type to `any` or a simplified type to bypass the compiler limitation while maintaining type safety for consumers via the explicit type definition.
 - When codecs share schema-derived types with the parser (`defineParser`), the generics guarantee that the public package exposes the correct input/output shapes to end users.
 See [Type Generics and Inference Guarantees](./codec-development.md#type-generics-and-inference-guarantees) for the bigger picture.

 ## Workflow for Schema Updates